lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-reports.md

 To view a report, follow these steps:

-1. From the toolbar at the top, tap/click the [!DNL AEM] logo to access administrative tools.
+1. From the toolbar at the top, tap/click the AEM logo to access administrative tools.

    ![](assets/aemlogo.png)

-2. From the administrative tools panel, click **Create/Manage Reports** to open **Asset Reports **page.
+2. From the administrative tools panel, click **[!UICONTROL Create/Manage Reports]** to open **[!UICONTROL Asset Reports]** page.

    ![](assets/access-asset-reports.png)

-3. Access **Usage** report and other generated reports from Asset Reports page.
+3. Access **[!UICONTROL Usage]** report and other generated reports from Asset Reports page.

    >[!NOTE]
    >
-   >Usage report is present by default in [!DNL Brand Portal].
+   >Usage report is present by default in Brand Portal.
 It can not be created or deleted.
 However, you can create, download and delete the Download, Expiration, Publish, Link Share, and User Logins reports.

    To view a report, tap/click the report link.
 Alternatively, select the report, and tap/click the View icon from the toolbar.

-   **Usage Report** displays information about the number of current [!DNL Brand Portal] users, the storage space occupied by all the assets, and the total assets count in [!DNL Brand Portal].
+   [!UICONTROL Usage Report] displays information about the number of current Brand Portal users, the storage space occupied by all the assets, and the total assets count in Brand Portal.
 The report also displays the permitted capacity for each of these information metrics.

    ![](assets/usage-report.png)

-   **User Logins** report gives information about the users who logged in to [!DNL Brand Portal].
-The report shows display names, email IDs, personas (admin, viewer, editor, guest), groups, last login, activity status, and login count of each user from [!DNL Brand Portal] 6.4.2 deployment until the time of report generation.
+   [!UICONTROL User Logins] report gives information about the users who logged in to Brand Portal.
+The report shows display names, email IDs, personas (admin, viewer, editor, guest), groups, last login, activity status, and login count of each user from Brand Portal 6.4.2 deployment until the time of report generation.

    ![](assets/user-logins.png)

-   **Download** report lists and details about all the assets downloaded in a specific date and time range.
+   [!UICONTROL Download] report lists and details about all the assets downloaded in a specific date and time range.

    ![](assets/download-report.png)

    >[!NOTE]
    >
-   >The assets** Download** report displays only the assets that were individually selected and downloaded from [!DNL Brand Portal].
+   >The assets [!UICONTROL Download] report displays only the assets that were individually selected and downloaded from Brand Portal.
 If a user has downloaded a folder containing assets, the report does not display the folder or the assets inside the folder.

-   **Expiration** report lists and details all the assets that expired in a specific time frame.
+   [!UICONTROL Expiration] report lists and details all the assets that expired in a specific time frame.

    ![](assets/expiration-report.png)

-   **Publish** report lists and gives information about all the assets that are published from [!DNL AEM] to [!DNL Brand Portal] in a specified time frame.
+   [!UICONTROL Publish] report lists and gives information about all the assets that are published from AEM to Brand Portal in a specified time frame.

    ![](assets/publish-report.png)

    >[!NOTE]
    >
-   >Publish Report does not display information about content fragments, as the content fragments cannot be published to the [!DNL Brand Portal].
+   >Publish Report does not display information about content fragments, as the content fragments cannot be published to the Brand Portal.

-   **Link Share report** lists all the assets shared through links from [!DNL Brand Portal] interface in a specific time frame.
+   [!UICONTROL Link Share report] lists all the assets shared through links from Brand Portal interface in a specific time frame.
 The report also informs when was the asset shared via link, by which user, when does the link expire, and the number of shared links for the tenant (and users with whom the asset link was shared).
 The columns of Link Share Report are not customizable.

    ![](assets/link-share-report.png)